ethereum/ethereum-org-website/src/content/glossary/index.md

 ### wallet {#wallets}

-Software that holds secret keys.
-Used to access and control Ethereum accounts and interact with smart contracts.
-Keys need not be stored in a wallet, and can instead be retrieved from offline storage (e.g., a memory card or paper) for improved security.
+Software that holds [private keys](#private-key).
+Used to access and control Ethereum [accounts](#account) and interact with [smart contracts](#smart-contract).
+Keys need not be stored in a wallet, and can instead be retrieved from offline storage (i.e. a memory card or paper) for improved security.
 Despite the name, wallets never store the actual coins or tokens.

 ### Web3 {#web3}

 The third version of the web.
-First proposed by Dr. Gavin Wood, Web3 represents a new vision and focus for web applications- from centrally owned and managed applications, to applications built on decentralized protocols.
+First proposed by Dr. Gavin Wood, Web3 represents a new vision and focus for web applications- from centrally owned and managed applications, to applications built on decentralized protocols (see [Dapp](#dapp)).

 ### wei {#wei}

-The smallest denomination of ether.
+The smallest denomination of [ether](#ether).
 10¹⁸ wei = 1 ether.

 ### Whisper {#whisper}

 A decentralized (P2P) messaging service.
-It is used along with Web3 and Swarm to build Dapps.
+It is used along with [Web3](#web3) and [Swarm](#swarm) to build [Dapps](#dapp).

 <Divider />